Census While Quirinius Was Governor

 Second, the early church fathers attest that Christ was born about 3 B.C. to 2 B.C.
 For more information read, “Fables of Christmas — Birth of Christ, Pagan Holiday, Christmas tree, Candy Cane.”
 The study “Prophecy of Daniel’s Seventy Weeks – Daniel 9:24-25” documents the dating of the birth of Jesus Christ and the year in which King Herod the Great died.

 The next important historical fact is that Publius Sulpicius Quirinius had a position of authority over both Cilicia and Syria from 4 B.C. to A.D.
 1. What follows summarizes this fact.
-It is provided by Zumpt as reported by Karl Georg Wiesleler and F. Godet.
+It is provided by Zumpt as translated by E. Venables and published by Karl Georg Wiesleler.
+In addition F. Godet provides supporting evidence.

 Karl Georg Wiesleler reports that Cilicia and Syria were most united under one authority when he states,

-This reasoning makes it exceedingly probable that Cilicia was united to Syria at the period when Quirinius reduced the Homonadenses, and Zumpt now proceeds to confirm this by more direct historical testimonies.[6]
+This reasoning makes it exceedingly probable that Cilicia was united to Syria at the period when Quirinius reduced the Homonadenses, and Zumpt now proceeds to confirm this by more direct historical testimonies.6

 This conclusion as to the union of Syria and Cilicia may be strengthened by evidence down from a somewhat later period in the history of the Empire.
 We read in Tacitus of a certain tribe called the Clitae, who on two occasions, 30 A.D. and 53 A.D., from impatience at the tribute and taxes imposed upon them, withdrew to the mountain fastnesses of Taurus; where they maintained themselves for a time: on the second occasion extending their ravages to the sea, and the adjacent towns.
 Who then were these Clitae?
 Tacitus himself informs us that they were a tribe in the western part of “Cilicia Aspera,” near neighbors of the Homonadenses: and as we learn from the same authority that on each occasion troops were despatched by the governor of Syria (who in 30 A.D. was Vitellius) to quell the disturbances, we cannot doubt that Cilicia was under his jurisdiction, and was united to his province.

-Zumpt having . . thus established the fact that Quirinius, at the time he reduced the Homonadenses, was “legatus Augusti,” and governor of Syria . . .[8]
+Zumpt having, as he believes, thus established the fact that Quirinius, at the time he reduced the Homonadenses, was “legatus Augusti,” and governor of Syria . . .8

 (1) Sentius Saturninus, from 9 B.C. to 6 B.C.